-Collaborators: Etienne Herrick, University of Michigan; Tim Boring, Michigan Agriculture Advancement
+Collaborators: Etienne Herrick, University of Michigan; Julie Doll, Michigan Agriculture Advancement

 Funding: USDA NIFA Predoctoral Fellowship, University of Michigan’s Rackham Program in Public Scholarship